Patagones Partido

 Patagones Partido is the southernmost partido of Buenos Aires Province in Argentina.

-The provincial subdivision has a population of about 28,000 inhabitants in an area of 13570 sqkm, making it by far the largest partido in Buenos Aires Province.
+The provincial subdivision has a population of 37,646 inhabitants (at the 2022 Census) in an area of 13570 sqkm, making it by far the largest partido in Buenos Aires Province.
 The capital city of Patagones Partido is Carmen de Patagones, which is around 960 km from Buenos Aires.

 It is bordered on the north by Villarino Partido.

 Economy

 The economy of Patagones Partido is dominated by farming.